Daniel-Andarge/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 ## About
 Project on Python TDD(Test-driven development).

+Testing is the process of evaluating a system or its component(s) with the intent to find whether it satisfies the specified requirements or not.
+Testing is executing a system in order to identify any gaps, errors, or missing requirements contrary to the actual requirements.

 What i learn:
 - What’s an interactive test
 - Why tests are important